 The resulting report was written by Puppet and Splunk.
 Splunk participation includes providing analysis to the report findings, and providing commentary in the “Foundations” and “Culture, Automation, Measurement and Sharing” sections of the report.
-All other opinions and writings in the report were completed by Puppet.
+All other opinions and writings in the report were completed by Puppet and other companies.

 Puppet is driving the movement to a world of unconstrained software change.
 Its revolutionary platform is the industry standard for automating the delivery and operation of the software that powers everything around us.
 More than 35,000 companies — including 75 percent of the Fortune 100 — use Puppet’s open source and commercial solutions to adopt DevOps practices, achieve situational awareness and drive software change with confidence.
 Headquartered in Portland, Oregon, Puppet is a privately held company with more than 500 employees around the world.
 Learn more at puppet.com.